webplatform/docs/html/elements/progress/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|Progress is a number in the range zero to a maximum, giving the fraction of work that has so far been completed.
 The progress element is not the correct element to use for something that is just a gauge, as opposed to task progress.
 For instance, indicating disk space usage using progress would be inappropriate.
-Instead, the meter element is available for such use cases.}}
+Instead, the [[meter|meter]] element is available for such use cases.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 }}